In This Series:

-Nearly 1 in 2 Americans (133 million) live with chronic conditions and illnesses, such as arthritis, multiple sclerosis (MS), diabetes and lupus.1
+Nearly one in two Americans (133 million) live with chronic conditions and illnesses, such as arthritis, multiple sclerosis (MS), diabetes and lupus.1

 Despite the obstacles sufferers must overcome on a daily basis, experts agree that, yes, people living with chronic conditions can live full and meaningful lives, regardless of the severity of their condition.

 In this series of articles, we want to explore the impact chronic illness has on life and relationships.
 You’ll learn how sufferers develop rich prayer lives and intimacy with God, rediscover latent gifts and abilities‚ even launch new ministries and careers.
 Faced with physical and emotional limitations, they discover joy in life’s simple pleasures – the laughter of a child, God’s artistry in nature and a slower, more reflective pace of life.

 Mental health experts, pastors and the chronically ill weigh in on the issues that matter most‚ how to adjust to life, rebuilding your life after the diagnosis and what the Bible says about pain and suffering.

 We talk about the grieving process, feelings of purposeless and the loss of identity those with chronic illness often experience.
 We discover that, although our chronic illness robs us of many aspects of life, it cannot take from us our greatest freedom‚ to choose God in the midst of our suffering, to seek His glory despite our pain.

 In his book, Man’s Search for Meaning, Holocaust survivor Dr. Viktor Frankl shares this story: